amchavan/spring-cloud-gateway-demo/README.md

 `mvn spring-boot:run`

-AcUI is available at http://localhost:8080
+A UI is available at http://localhost:8080